 In developing and applying flexibility programs, the following guiding principles apply:

-Flexibility will be limited to inverter based resources.
+Flexibility will be primarily intended for inverter based resources.

 Program design is informed by industry experience, research, peer utility experience, and supporting studies.

 Providing a transparent and comprehensible program that can be effectively communicated to developers, financiers, and system owners.